ghackett/ProviderOne/README.md

 Because ProviderOne is still in the early stages of development, there are a few rules that your database must abide by in order to get properly generated java files…

--Every table MUST contain a primary, auto-incrementing key called _id.
+- Every table MUST contain a primary, auto-incrementing key called _id.
 If you've used android cursor adapters before, then you should be familiar with this design pattern.
--No Views, Provider one currently does not support SQL Views.
+- No Views, Provider one currently does not support SQL Views.
 View support may be added in the future, but as of now, they will just be ignored and will not be created on the device.
--All sqlite column names should be lowercase and underscored, i.e. my_column_name.
+- All sqlite column names should be lowercase and underscored, i.e. my_column_name.
 In java, you would call getMyColumnName() to fetch the value of that column, or isMyColumnNameSet() to find out if that column is current loaded in that object.